fruchtose/muxamp/README.md

 ### Why does Muxamp store all the media it comes across in a database table called `KnownMedia`?

 I want Muxamp to be as responsive as possible.
-Verifying each track at the time of storage would make the server extremely unresponsive when saving a playlist, since the alternative (besides using a cache like Redis) would be to query YouTube, SoundCloud, etc. for every saved track!
+Verifying each track at the time of playlist storage would make the server extremely unresponsive when saving a playlist, since the alternative (besides using a cache like Redis) would be to query YouTube, SoundCloud, etc. for every saved track!
+My solution is to verify each track when executing a search query, and then checking the database to see if it has a track when the playlist is saved.

 ### Why does Muxamp store playlists as strings?
 Why not in a many-many relationship with a Tracks table?
 Are you #%^@$!* nuts?